prahladchouhan/HTML_CSS_Template/README.md

-this is template made with the help of HTMl and CSS
+this is template made with the help of HTML and CSS